CustomX: Unified Character, Action, and Scene Customization in Video World Models: Experiment

 \textbf{Visual Quality Evaluation.} We adopt the metrics proposed by WorldScore~\cite{duan2025worldscore} to evaluate the visual quality of generated videos.
 WorldScore defines a suite of metrics categorized into three groups: \textit{Controllability}, \textit{Quality}, and \textit{Dynamics}.
 The first two primarily assess visual fidelity in static regions, while the last evaluates motion quality in dynamic regions (i.e., the character in our case).

-We compare our model with dedicated world models—including DeepVerse~\cite{chen2025deepverse}, Hunyuan-GameCraft~\cite{li2025hunyuangamecraft}, and Matrix-Game-2.0~\cite{he2025matrix}—that focus on controlling the main entity, as well as with general video generation foundation models listed in Table~\ref{tab:worldscore}.
+We compare our model with dedicated world models, including DeepVerse~\cite{chen2025deepverse}, Hunyuan-GameCraft~\cite{li2025hunyuangamecraft}, and Matrix-Game-2.0~\cite{he2025matrix}, that focus on controlling the main entity, as well as with video generation base models listed in \cref{tab:worldscore}.

 For each model, we use the first two metric groups to evaluate 60 generated videos covering 30 different characters and two camera behaviors, \{``orbit'',``follow''\}.
-The third metric group is evaluated on 146 videos, where each video features the same character performing a distinct action—either one of four locomotion actions \{``run forward'', ``run to the right'', ``run to the left'', ``run backward''\} or one of 142 novel actions unseen during training.
-Note that (1) both foundation and dedicated models are evaluated using their original control mechanisms for character and camera, without any modification; (2) the three dedicated world models only support locomotion actions, thus they are evaluated solely on those; and (3) for models requiring an initial image input, we use Google Gemini~\cite{gemini} to render the corresponding character within the scene as the initialization image.
-The results are shown in Table~\ref{tab:worldscore}.
+The third metric group is evaluated on 146 videos, where each video features the same character performing a distinct action, either one of four locomotion actions \{``run forward'', ``run to the right'', ``run to the left'', ``run backward''\} or one of 142 novel actions unseen during training.
+Note that (1) to the best of our knowledge, our model is the first framework to jointly integrate 3D or multi-view characters, action text prompts, scenes, and long-horizon generation, which necessitates an input configuration that naturally diverges from established baselines; (2) both foundation and dedicated models are evaluated using their original control mechanisms for character and camera, without any modification; (3) the three dedicated world models only support locomotion actions, thus they are evaluated solely on those; and (4) for models requiring an initial image input, we use Google Gemini~\cite{gemini} to render the corresponding character within the scene as the initialization.
+The results are shown in \cref{tab:worldscore}.

-\textbf{Action Control and Generalization.} In Table~\ref{tab:compare_sota}, we evaluate the model’s action control capability on both seen actions (four locomotion actions) and 142 novel actions (referred to as ``richer actions'').
+\textbf{Action Control and Generalization.} In \cref{tab:compare_sota}, we evaluate the model’s action control capability on both seen actions (four locomotion actions) and 142 novel actions (referred to as ``richer actions'').
 The novel actions cover both gesture-based behaviors (e.g., \textit{``wave hands''}) and object-centric interactions (e.g., \textit{``play a guitar''}).
 For each model, we conduct 30 evaluations on locomotion actions and 142 evaluations on distinct novel actions using the same set of characters.
 We report the action control success rate via human evaluation and the CLIP text-image similarity score, computed as the average frame-wise text-image score.